ILOVEBUKI/krnl/README.txt

-All krnl changelogs belonges here, not all of them but most
+All krnl downloads belonges here, including KRNL WRD and KRNL-BETA

-Join krnl discord server at krnl.ca/invite
+It's not a virus you can decompile krnlss.exe or krnlUI.exe if you have krnl beta.